Abhi5h3k/CellularLab/README.md

 [iPerf3](https://github.com/esnet/iperf) is an open-source command-line tool by ESnet used to:
 - Measure TCP and UDP bandwidth
 - Diagnose jitter, packet loss, and latency
-- Operate in both client and server modes

 CellularLab integrates iPerf3 natively to offer these features with an Android-native interface and intelligent test logic.